website briefing

-How to write a website design brief
+Why you need to write a website design brief.

 A website design brief is simply a document that sets out what you want from your website design project.